Daily sanctions checks with

 - Trade compliance: Screen for regulatory infringements and price manipulation

-- Reputation management: Ensure that the reputation of your counterparties is in line with your organization's code of conduct
+- Reputational risk management: Ensure that the reputation of your customers is in line with your organization's Code of conduct

 - Anti-bribery and corruption compliance